syntaxMORG0/RGB_ColorPicker/README.md

 # RGB_ColorPicker
-a simple rgb color picker website

->Welcome to my repo and project!
+This i a project that i made
-Folow me on github ["https://github.com/syntaxMORG0"](url)
+Please Folow me on github [github.com/syntaxMORG0](url)

-feel free to use my code but credit me in `README.md`
+# Updates and bugfixes Q/A
+Im gonna update this app semi frequment.
+Adding more usage to the site.

+# Logging
+When you convert your RGB color to a hex it wil record it